gbmhunter/blog/content/programming/languages/assembly.md

 $ nasm -f elf64 test.asm
 ```

+This will produce an object file called `myfile.o`.

+{{% note %}}
-This will produce an object file called myfile.o.
-NOTE: Not all assembly instructions are supported for both 32-bits and 64-bits.
+Not all assembly instructions are supported for both 32-bits and 64-bits.
+{{% /note %}}

 You then have two options for linking:

-1. Use the linker program ld
+1. Use the linker program `ld`
-2. Use gcc.
+2. Use `gcc`.
 This automatically links against the C standard library for you.

 Using gcc: